bradkeifer/esp32-HD44780/README.md

 - Configure I2C bus and LCD peripheral(s) using `menuconfig`
 - Include `lcd.h` in your code

+### Connecting the LCD Display

+Chances are that the LCD Display will require 5V power supply.
+The ESP32 is a 3V3 device and the I2C SDA and SCL lines will almost certainly require the use of external pull-up resistors.

+I found that the example apps worked fine without using external pull-up resistors, but when I incorporated the LCD component into a more complex app that used wi-fi, I experienced strange access point connectivity issues.
+I eventually found that the solution to this was to apply 4k7 ohm pull-up resistors to a 3V3 power rail for both the SDA and SCL lines.
+A more complete solution would be to implement level shifting techniques on the I2C bus, as per NXP Semiconductors application note [AN10441](https://cdn-shop.adafruit.com/datasheets/AN10441.pdf).

 ## Examples

 Two example apps are provided in the examples directory: